polyllc/disconnall/README.md

 Then run disconnall away and have fun with the results.

 in windows? idfk, the program does support windows but i have no idea how to use aircrack-ng in windows so good luck

+after airodump-ng has collected enough data that you are pleased with, just press `ctrl + c` to go on to the next step and start disconnecting!